 The Clendenin – Walton Area Improvements Project consists of building about 25 miles of 138-kilovolt transmission line, three substations and making upgrades to other transmission facilities in Roane and Kanawha counties.

-During the course of the regulatory proceedings, several alternatives were introduced by various parties, including the Power Plant Research Program (PPRP) in Maryland.
-Transource and PJM Interconnection, successfully analyzed these alternatives and found that with modifications one the PPRP proposed would meet the necessary grid reliability and market efficiency requirements.
-This alternate configuration, known as Reconfigured 9a East Alternative, will be considered along with the originally filed configuration for this segment by both the Pennsylvania and Maryland commissions.
+During the course of the regulatory proceedings, various parties, including the Power Plant Research Program in Maryland, introduced several alternatives.
+Transource and PJM analyzed these alternative routes to ensure the project continued to meet the grid reliability and market efficiency requirements.